 So, here’s another riddle for you: What do Lectio Divina, Dante’s Divine Comedy, and the hymn Jesus the Very Thought of Thee all have in common?

 If you guessed Saint Bernard of Clairvaux, you are correct.

-Saint Bernard of Clairvaux, France, who died on this day in 1153, was a monk, writer, preacher, leader, reformer, abbot, mystic, and peacemaker.
-Born to noble parents, he was renowned among religious leaders in the often dire and dark days of the Middle Ages, known as “Doctor Mellifluous,” due to his poetic prose and prayers along with his eloquent sermons centered always on Christ.
-His infectious love of Jesus and his superb leadership aided the Cistercian movement’s European spread.
+Saint Bernard of Clairvaux, France, who died in 1153, was a monk, writer, preacher, leader, reformer, abbot, mystic, and peacemaker.
+Born to noble parents, he was renowned among religious leaders in the often dire and dark days of the Middle Ages.
+Known as “Doctor Mellifluous” due to his poetic prose and prayers along with his eloquent sermons centered always on Christ, his infectious love of Jesus and his superb leadership aided the Cistercian movement’s European spread.
 In Switzerland, another monk, hospice, and mountain pass took on the same well-loved monk’s moniker.
-You may be familiar with the dogs they breed: St. Bernards.
+You’re probably familiar with the dogs they breed: St. Bernards.

-O Sacred Head, Now Wounded and Jesus the Very Thought of Thee are only a few of the hymns attributed to St. Bernard while his contemplative manner is noted at the end of Dante’s Divine Comedy.
-His writings and sermons may not make our top ten best-seller list but they do contain many nuggets worth pondering, some of which you may have encountered previously.
+O Sacred Head, Now Wounded and Jesus the Very Thought of Thee, few of the hymns attributed to St. Bernard, convey his contemplative manner, noted at the end of Dante’s Divine Comedy.
+His writings and sermons may not make our top ten best-seller list but they do contain nuggets worth pondering.

 Also apparently attributed to St. Bernard of Clairvaux is this well-known quote: “The road to hell is paved with good intentions.”